marcusvb/dotfiles/README.md

 files
 * sethidden - A shell script which takes command line arguments to show or hide hidden files
-* cudaon... - Custom IPMI commands for my homeserver

-### Duti (duti/)
-* setup.sh - Sets the defaults set up in the different files
-* app.package.id - Contains all extensions for the specified program

 ### Fish (fish/)
 * setup.sh - Symlinks all fish files to their corresponding location in